Nazism in the Americas: After World War II

-After World War II ended, many Nazis and other fascists fled to South America through the use of ratlines.
-Many of these ratlines were supported by the Catholic Church.
+After World War II ended, many Nazis and other fascists fled to South America through the use of ratlines, such as Adolf Eichmann, Josef Mengele, and Franz Stangl.

 The first movements to smuggle Nazis and fascists came in 1946 when two Argentinian bishops colluded with a French cardinal to bring French war criminals into Argentina.

 Under Argentine president Juan Perón's instructions, many European war criminals were brought into the country and given citizenship and employment.

+The Mossad, Israel's Foreign Intelligence Service, under the leadership of Isser Harel, carried out several operations to extradite Nazis to the country in order to have them respond legally for their crimes.
+The most famous operation was the one to extradite Adolf Eichmann, who was extracted from Argentina to Israel, where he stood trial and was condemned for crimes against humanity.